daveking63/Analyzing-Rap-Lyrics/README.md

 <li>Fell and Sporleder’s (2014) lyrics-based analysis and classification of music.</li>
 </ul>

-In particular, the analysis in the series followed 3 major strains:
+The major question to be answered was, "How have Rap lyric evolved overtime?"
+To answer this general question, the series focused on three major types of analysis.
+In each case the basic idea was to determine whether there were differences among the lyrics and whether the differences varied systematically over time.
+Include among the types were:

 <ol>
-<li>Traditional NLP text analysis</li>
+<li>NLP text analysis -- an analysis of the lexicon, grammatical structure, and rhyming structure</li>
-<li>Topic mining based on an algorithm known as Non-negative Matrix Factorization</li>
+<li>Topic mining based on an algorithm known as Non-negative Matrix Factorization -- an analysis of the major underlying themes and topics in the corpus</li>
-<li>Classification based on the underlying <i>style</i> of a lyric</li>
+<li>Classification -- an analysis aimed at determining whether the lyrics could be subsetted into a collection of differentiated classes based on the "style" of the lyrics.</li>
 </ol>

+It took ~50 pages of analysis and discussion to answer the major questions.
+If you're interested take a look.

-<h3>What's New</h3>
+<h3>What's New Here</h3>

-The primary addition made by this repository is the inclusion of the underlying code and data sets that we not included in the original analysis.
+So what's left.
+First, the original presentation didn't include the underlying code or data set.
+Those will be provided here shortly.
+Second, the analysis stopped at 2015.
+In the near future, I plan to add 2016-2018 and re-run some of the more interesting analyses.
+This time I'll do it in an iPython Notebook and shorten the overall discussion considerably.

 (To be continued)